krischer/mtspec/doc/index.rst

 Developer Installation
 ~~~~~~~~~~~~~~~~~~~~~~

+If you want the bleeding edge version or intend to edit **mtspec**'s code,
-Clone the git repository and install in an editable fashion.
+clone the git repository and install in an editable fashion:

 .. code-block:: bash